cyclus/cyclus.github.com/source/cep/cep2.rst

   when needed.
 * **Continuous time** - natural time is implemented as a continuous variable.

 It is important to note that this concern is a solely mathematical endeavor and should not implement any domain-specific calculations.
 However, the implementation may be *domain-aware* in that it may know about certain sub-type specializations.
 For example, materials and U.S. Dollars are both sub-types of resources.
 Still, the dynamic resource exchange simulation concern is not allowed to discriminate between any of these specializations nor perform domain-specific computations (such as transmuting a material or pricing a derivative).

+In broad terms, this concern *fully enables* the general, dynamic simulation of supply chain networks in a resource-neutral manner.
+As such it is responsible for housing general archetypes that meet this need.
+Supply chain network models require, at minimum, three types of entities (i.e., nodes in a network) :cite:`bazaraa2011linear`:

+* Sources (Supply)
+* Transshipment (Storage)
+* Sinks (Demand)

-The dynamic resource exchange simulation concern is also responsible for all optimizations of the  fuel cycle.
+In addition to enabling such basic simulations, the dynamic resource exchange simulation concern is also responsible for all optimizations of the fuel cycle.
 This includes optimizing resource exchange between multiple actors as well as finding the initial conditions which optimize a value function subject to some constraints.

 Domain Models
 -------------